ncatlab/nlab-content/pages/4013.md

 Each of these assumptions obtains in any [[abelian category]] and in any [[pretopos]].

-Most of the AT axioms Freyd introduces can be phrased directly in terms of such [[limit]]s and [[colimit]]s, and these axioms have a simple logical structure: they are just [[Horn theory|Horn clauses]].
+Most of the AT axioms Freyd introduces can be phrased directly in terms of such [[limit]]s and [[colimit]]s, and these axioms have a simple logical structure: they are just [[Horn theory|Horn clauses]] in the predicates stipulated by these baseline assumptions.
 This may look like a side comment for logicians, but it may well signal that Freyd intends to invoke, if pressed for details of proofs, one of a battery of representation theorems (such as the representation theorem for regular categories) whose precise expressions involve Horn clauses.

 Anyway, to follow what Freyd is saying here a bit: by making choices for each such universal construction, categories satisfying these assumptions can be considered models of a suitable [[essentially algebraic theory]].
-In any case, each of these baseline assumptions can be turned into predicates (e.g., "$(p, q)$ is a pushout pair for pairs of arrows $(f, g)$" is a predicate $P(p, q; f, g)$ for a first-order theory of categories with these baseline assumptions), and the majority of axioms Freyd writes down are expressible as Horn clauses in such predicates.
+In any case, each of these baseline assumptions can be turned into predicates (e.g., "$(p, q)$ is a pushout pair for pairs of arrows $(f, g)$" is a predicate $P(p, q; f, g)$ for a first-order theory of categories with these baseline assumptions), and the majority of axioms Freyd writes down, in particular all of the first 8 below, are expressible as Horn clauses in such predicates.

 The sharp dichotomy which separates A from T is concentrated in the following definition: